 All students in grades 1st thru 8th grade receive daily instruction in English Language Arts, Math, Science, Social Studies.
 The curriculum utilized in English Language Arts for grades 1st thru 4th is Pearson Reading Street and grades 5th thru 8th teachers utilized Novels based on students’ interests to accomplish the New Illinois Learning Standards.
 All grades utilize Pearson EnVision Math 2.0 to provide rigorous math curriculum by incorporating project based learning and visual learning strategies to empower students.
 Pearson Interactive Science is utilized for all grade levels and incorporates hands-on and virtual science experiments to provide an enriched curriculum.
 Finally, in Social Studies, Pearson My World combines storytelling, literacy instruction and a variety of resources to engage students.
 Lessons include practice in reading and writing, collaboration and communication skills and applying inquiry.
 All Pearson curriculum incorporates a blended model of print and digital courseware and can be utilized on all devices.
 All instruction is tailored to the needs of each student.
 The curriculum content can be modified up or down based on the student’s ability.

 CAE is a 1:1 device school where students are provided with a Chromebook and GAFE account upon entrance to access the technology that is utilized throughout each classroom.
 In conjunction with the curriculum, teachers also utilize a variety of technology to further enhance the current curriculum utilized along with game-based platforms to make learning fun.
-Some of the technology utilized in the classroom are: Google Apps for Education, Read & Write extension, Kahoot, Prodigy Math Game, & Khan Academy, etc.)
+Some of the technology utilized in the classroom are: G Suite, Google Classroom, Read & Write extension, Kahoot, Prodigy Math Game, & Khan Academy, etc.)

 Guided Reading: Guided Reading is the cornerstone of our balanced literacy program.
 The teachers provide small-group or one-on-one instruction at the Tier I level to our students in ways that allow them to observe their individual strengths while working toward further learning goals.
 Books are selected at a student’s instructional level so that with strong teaching, readers can meet the demands of more challenging texts over time.
 Our teachers use a lesson plan template to incorporate key pieces of a quality guided reading lesson, as applicable.
 Readers are actively engaged in the lesson as they warm up with phonemic awareness activities, learn background knowledge of a topic, learn challenging content vocabulary, and learn how to take words apart, flexibly and efficiently, while attending to the meaning of a text.
 They begin thinking about the text before reading, attend to the meaning while reading, and are invited to share their thinking after reading.
 They deepen their understanding of a variety of texts through thoughtful conversation.